HISSTools/HISSTools_Impulse_Response_Toolbox/README.md

 * ajharker@gmail.com / p.a.tremblay@hud.ac.uk
 * http://thehiss.org/

-HISSTools first release is a set of tools for working with convolution and impulse responses in MaxMSP.
+HISSTools first release is a set of tools for working with convolution and impulse responses in Max.
 This set of object addresses various tasks, including measuring impulse responses, spectral display from realtime data/ buffers, and buffer-based convolution, deconvolution and inversion.

 The HIRT is distributed freely, under a Modified BSD License (see _Docs_License_).
 You may use it however you see fit, as long as you respect the terms of the license.